unclehowell/datro/static/files/README.md

 	- if it hasn't been run in the last 30 minutes the latest *-master.sh scripts are fetched and written over the local ones.

-To learn more about the source files go into the _source-files directory and view the dedicated README.md
+To learn more about the source files go into the _blue-build-source directory and view the dedicated README.md

 ## Quality Control